arvidfalch/RawAudio_e2e/Notes.md

 * Size of frontend
 * Understand Conv_1D_local layer functions
 * Timesteps and framesize
+* Make all 3 three layers in LSTM model bidirectional
+* GRU or LSTM in CRNN

 * Decide if class 11 ("None") is legal and decide how to negotiate this